Polariton Laser in the Bardeen-Cooper-Schrieffer Regime

-In this work, we gain direct access to the electronic component in the presence of lasing, by using a cavity selective in linear polarizations.
-We measure both the absorption and emission spectra of both the electronic media and the lasing mode by combining off-resonant continuous wave pump with a resonant probe in time-resolved spectroscopy.
-Through this approach, we identify a polariton BCS state and show that, while it shares many spectral signatures nearly identical to those of a polariton BEC, it is unambiguously distinguished from a BEC by the fermionic nature of the gain as the mechanism for symmetry breaking.
-It is also distinguished from a photon laser as bound electronic states persist, manifested as an emission line that remains narrow, and an emission frequency that evolves continuously with pump density and remains much lower than the cavity resonance.
-To clarify the microscopic mechanism of the observed polariton laser, we develop a many-particle theory for the Coulomb correlated electron, hole and photon system.
-The theory correctly predicts the experimentally observed emission frequency and absorption spectra, and reveals distribution functions and inter-band polarizations resembling those of an ideal (T=0K) polariton BCS states\cite{byrnes_bcs_2010,kamide_what_2010}, but modified by cavity dissipation and thermal dephasing.
+In this work, we gain direct access to the electronic component in the presence of lasing, by using an unconventional polarization-selective cavity and a special measurement technique, combining off-resonant continuous wave pump with a resonant probe in time-resolved spectroscopy.
+Through measurement of both the absorption and emission spectra of both the polariton lasing mode and its electronic reservoir, we identify fermionic gain above the Mott transition in the polariton laser, which distinguishes it from a polariton BEC.
+At the same time, bound electronic states persist, characteristic of a polaritonic BCS state but different from a conventional photon laser.
+To clarify the nature of the observed polariton laser, we developed a microscopic many-particle theory for the Coulomb correlated electron, hole and photon system.
+The theory correctly predicts the experimentally observed emission frequency and absorption spectra, and reveals distribution functions and interband polarizations resembling those of an ideal ($T=0\,\mathrm{K}$) polariton BCS state \cite{byrnes_bcs_2010,kamide_what_2010}, but modified by cavity dissipation and thermal dephasing.